-Now in its sixth year, the National Integrative Research Conference (NiRC) is an annual one-day Arts and Science conference.
+Now in its seventh year, the National Integrative Research Conference (NiRC) is an annual one-day Arts and Science conference.
 It attracts undergraduates and keynote speakers from universities across Canada and the US to McGill University in Montréal, QC to present their interdisciplinary research.
 The conference consists of oral and poster research presentations by students from McGill and other universities, keynote talks by professors from various universities and organizations, lunch, and a wine and cheese in the evening for students to mingle with professors and speakers.
-This year, the conference will be held on March 18, 2016.
+This year, the conference will be held on March 9, 2017.

 The goal of our conference is to promote undergraduate research in interdisciplinary fields and provide a platform whereby students are able to present their own interdisciplinary work, engage in intellectual dialogue, and interact with other students and professors from Canada and the US.
 This conference will be an outstanding opportunity for all participants to be in an environment that fosters knowledge and creativity.
 We intend to encourage students to transcend the conventional boundaries of art and science and pursue research in new and innovative ways.